Isabelle Faust

 Isabelle Faust (born 19 March 1972) is a German violinist who has worked internationally as a soloist and chamber musician.
-She received multiple awards.
+She has received multiple awards.

 Life and career

-Faust was born in Esslingen on 12 March 1972.
-She received her first violin lessons at the age of five.
-Her father, then a 31 year old secondary school teacher, decided to learn the violin.
-He took his young daughter along: the father's talent was not especially stellar, but his infant daughter was able to learn the technical fundamentals of violin playing correctly and at an unusually early age, quickly herself becoming the star pupil.
+Faust was born in Esslingen am Neckar, Baden-Württemberg, on 12 March 1972.
+She received her first violin lessons at age five.
+Her father, then a 31-year-old secondary school teacher, decided to learn the violin.
+He took his daughter along: his talent was not especially stellar, but his daughter learned the technical fundamentals of violin playing correctly at an unusually early age, quickly becoming the star pupil.
 Shortly after that her brother also began to take lessons and when Isabelle was 11 the parents created a family string quartet for which several masterclasses were later organised with some of the leading string players of the time.
-The early start was, for both the children, the basis for musical careers; Boris Faust has become a viola professional.
+The early start was for both children the basis for musical careers; Boris Faust is a professional violist.

-She trained with Christoph Poppen and Dénes Zsigmondy.
-After winning the Paganini Competition, and keen to broaden her experience, she moved in 1996 to Paris where she lived for the next nine years.
-It was in France that her first CD appeared, featuring music by Bartok.
-She attracted plaudits as an interpreter of Fauré.
-Faust later commented ruefully that it probably did no harm to her career that, because of her French first name, many French listeners assumed she was French.
+Faust trained with Christoph Poppen and Dénes Zsigmondy.
+After winning the Paganini Competition, and keen to broaden her experience, she moved in 1996 to Paris, where she lived for the next nine years.
+There she recorded her first album, featuring music by Béla Bartók.
+She attracted plaudits as an interpreter of Gabriel Fauré.
+Faust later said that it probably did no harm to her career that, because of her French first name, many French listeners assumed she was French.
 It was also in France that she met her husband.

-In 2004 she was appointed professor of violin at the Berlin University of the Arts.
-She lives in Berlin and is the mother of a teenage son.
+In 2004 Faust was appointed professor of violin at the Berlin University of the Arts.
+She lives in Berlin and has a son.
 Since 1996, she has performed on the "Sleeping Beauty" Stradivarius violin of 1704, on loan from Landesbank Baden-Württemberg.
 She has also performed with Baroque-style violins and bows.

 Faust has performed as guest soloist with most of the world's major orchestras.
 In addition to the recordings listed under "Awards and Prizes," she has recorded works of Ludwig van Beethoven, Antonín Dvořák, Robert Schumann, Franz Schubert, Johannes Brahms (including the Violin Concerto), Alban Berg, Bohuslav Martinů, André Jolivet and others.
 She is a proponent of new music and has given world premieres of works by, among others, Olivier Messiaen, Werner Egk, Péter Eötvös, and Jörg Widmann.
-James R. Oestreich from The New York Times counted her recording of Mozart's violin concertos among the best recordings of 2016.
+James R. Oestreich of The New York Times counted her recording of Mozart's violin concertos among the best recordings of 2016.